-How do you get to the point where you can even think about democratizing the workplace—about being a transparent business that gives people access to the numbers and therewith the means to control their destiny?
+How do you get to the point where you can even think about democratizing the workplace—about being a transparent business that gives people access to the numbers and, in addition to that, the means to control their destiny?
 Not by swallowing your pride and admitting that you don't have all the answers and can't make all the decisions.
 No, it's by swallowing your fear.

 The Great Fear #1 What If Competitors Get Hold of Your Numbers?

-The notion of opening up the company's books strikes terror in the hearts of many CEOs, who shudder to think that the numbers might fall into the wrong hands—like their competitors'.
+Opening up the company's books strikes terror in the hearts of many CEOs, who shudder to think that the numbers might fall into the wrong hands—like their competitors.
 I have to admit that, in the beginning, our numbers were so bad it didn't matter whether or not our competitors saw them.
-Then, as we began teaching people the numbers, we could see our company get stronger, and so we worried less and less about our competitors because they weren't strengthening themselves in the same way.
+Then, as we began teaching people the numbers, we could see our company getting stronger, and so we worried less about our competitors because they weren't strengthening themselves in the same way.

 Imitators never worry me as much as innovators.
 By sharing the numbers, we were developing something our competitors couldn't match.
 They could see every single one of our numbers, but unless they adopted our methods, unless they started using their numbers to build morale and motivation, unless they enlisted their own people in the struggle to keep costs down, they weren't going to take us out.